xrnl/aginun/CONTRIBUTING.md

 To easily write code that meets these requirements, we recommend using [this setup](https://github.com/xrnl/aginun/wiki/Recommended-setup).

-#### Write tests for your code

-It is highly recommended that you write unit tests for any code you submit.
-This will help ensure that any code you write works as expected, and will make it easy to identify if any future changes breaks your code.

-#### Make sure that all tests pass

-Before making a pull request, you need to make sure that your changes do not break existing functionality.
-To do that, [run all tests](https://github.com/xrnl/aginun#testing) and fix your code if any of the tests do not pass.

-#### How to make a pull request
+#### Make a pull request

-When you make a pull request with your changes you should:
+When your code is ready to be submitted, make a pull request with the following details:
   * Merge into the `master` branch of the `xrnl` repository.
   * Reference any issues that this pull request closes, using one of the [Github issue linking keywords](https://help.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword).
   * Explain all changes you have made in this pull request.
 If this pull request changes the interface you should include screenshots of the interface before and after your changes.